Why Hyundai Kona Not Charging [Try This]

 3. Test at Another Station: If the charger is compatible but still not working, try charging your Kona at a different station to rule out issues with the first one.

-4. Update the Vehicle’s Software
+4. Update the Hyundai Kona’s Software

 Software Updates: